ChunguscoinCrypto/Chunguscoin/README.md

 ./zcutil/build-win.sh -j8
 #This can take some time.
 ```
-**chunguscoin is experimental and a work-in-progress.** Use at your own risk.
+**Chunguscoin is experimental and a work-in-progress!** Use at your own risk.

 *p.s.* Currently only `x86_64` arch supported for MacOS, build for `Apple M1` processors unfortunately not yet supported.